expo/expo/docs/pages/guides/authentication.md

   3. Build a production IPA: `expo build:ios`
 - Whenever you change the values in `app.json` you'll need to rebuild the native app.

+**Troubleshooting**

+- If you get `Error 401: invalid_client` `The OAuth client was not found`: Ensure the clientId is defined correctly in your React code.
+Either as `11111111-abcdefghijklmnopqrstuvwxyz.apps.googleusercontent.com` or without the `.apps.googleusercontent.com` extension.

 #### Android Native

 This can only be used in Standalone, and bare workflow apps.
 This method cannot be used in the Expo Go app.